kreact/kreact/README.md

 The components can be as complex or as simple as you want them to be.
 The rest is created for you.

-Here is a simple example to get started quickly:
+Here is a simple step by step example to get started quickly:

-### Define your components
-#### Step 1: Define State, Actions & Side Effects
+### Step 1: Define State, Actions & Side Effects
 ```kotlin
 // Define your application state
 class AppState(val counter: Int = 0) : State